andersen-lab/outbreak-local-documentation/docs/source/index.rst

 +-------------------------------------+---------------------------------------------------------------------------------------------------+
 Each of the boxes in the above figure represent a containerized docker process (except for the 'Sequencing Data') that can be run via the project Makefile.

-Check out how to :doc:`install` the project.
+Check out how to :doc::`install` the project.

 .. note::